rawnullbyte/KahootConnect/README.md

 ```

 # Documentation:
 Work in progress.
-This is taking longer than expected because I am not good at python.
+This is taking shorter than expected because I am good at python.